-Lily Bedford consider three nutritional myths and their relevance to keen sportsmen and women.
+Lily Bedford considers three nutritional myths and their relevance to keen sportsmen and women.

 We are greeted with nutrition messages through a variety of media sources.
 While some newspapers, magazines, and online sources can be counted on to provide evidence-based advice, this is not always the case.
 As a result, there is a lot of dubious advice in relation to what we should be eating in circulation, much of which has become ingrained beliefs.
 While some of this advice is harmless, following other snippets could potentially be harmful and is not necessarily suitable for athletes.

 Taking high dose vitamin C supplements can prevent colds